999monk/999monk/README.md

 Generalist.

-Code, security, philosophy, and cyberculture.
+Code, security, philosophy, and cyberculture intersection.

 C#, Rust, and Bash enthusiast.

 Currently learning and building tools for personal use.